Estimated reading time: 24 minute(s)

 Your metabolic health is incredibly important and fundamentally everyday symptoms, such as struggling to lose weight are related to an imbalance or malfunction relating to either one of in part all three of functional metabolic pathways: Delivery of energy to your cells, detoxification of toxins and absorption of raw ingredients.

-What is the cause of not losing weight?
+What is the root cause of not losing weight?

-In short, one of the main causes of weight gain is due to your previous unhealthy eating habits such as too many calories, eating too often, and too many sugary drinks creating sensitivity to insulin.
+In short, one of the main causes of weight gain is due to your previous unhealthy eating habits such as too many calories, eating too often, and too many sugary drinks creating insulin sensitivity.

 When you consume highly processed foods in particular in excess for a prolonged period of time, this will result in rising in blood sugars and it’s the hormone insulin’s job to regulate blood sugars to lower levels.